CUAutoDrone/cuautodrone.github.io/README.md

 ├── src
 │   ├── category1                   <- This is a category, the bolded headers to groups of sections, it has no .md file.
 │   │   ├── section1
-│   │   │   ├── section1.md         <- This is the source for the section page and must match the section name.
+│   │   │   ├── section1.md         <- This is the source for section1, it must match the section name.
 │   │   │   ├── subsection1.1.md
 │   │   │   ├── subsection1.2.md
 │   │   ├── section2.md             <- This is a .md file under a category, it will become a section without subsections.